 Small Business Set-Aside: If the contract was previously a small-business set-aside and your company is currently “Other than small”, consider being a Mentor for a Protégé company through SBA.
 Mentors and Protégés must find and select each other.
 Being a mentor in the Mentor-Protégé program should not be taken casually.
 For complete rules and regulations, please see SBA Mentor-Protégé Program.
 According to SBA, after the Mentor Protégé Agreement (MPA) is received, it takes approximately 90 days for SBA to review.
 If your company decides to become a Mentor and SBA approves the agreement, the Mentor and Protégé can form a Joint Venture (JV).
 If the Protégé qualifies as a WOSB (woman-owned small business), HUBZone, 8(a), etc. the Joint Venture qualifies as well.

 The average time for an opportunity to come to fruition in the Federal Government space is 18-24 months.
 Two years prior is an ideal time for the Contracts Manager to begin working with the Capture Management Team.
 (See the Circular Process at the top of the page.)
 After the Contract Award and when contract execution begins, an entirely new progression (circular process not pictured) begins for the Contracts Manager.

-Contact SGC to discuss how we can assist in reviewing your current contract to prepare for recompete.
+Contact Streamline to discuss how we can assist in reviewing your current contract to prepare for recompete.